tyler43636/larabook/readme.md

 ### [Laracasts][4]
 I've been following along the Laracasts ["Build Larabook from scratch series"][3].
 I've posted my code here for anyone who gets stuck.

+### Progress
+The codebase is currently at lession 22.

 ### Setup
 1) Install [Vagrant][1] and [VirtualBox][2]
 2) Clone this repository